AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Step 2.5 Managed CloudN management port outbound access
 --------------------------------------------------------------------------------------------------------------------------

 You must use the specified FDQN, IP address, and ports for Managed CloudN (registered to the Controller) and Standalone CloudN (de-registered from the Controller) implementations.
-Please see `Aviatrix Products: Access to external FQDN required <https://aviatrix.zendesk.com/hc/en-us/articles/4417312119437-Aviatrix-Products-Access-to-external-FQDN-required>`_.
+Please see `Required Access for External Sites <https://aviatrix.zendesk.com/hc/en-us/articles/4417312119437-Aviatrix-Products-Access-to-external-FQDN-required>`_.

 	.. note::